erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 3.8.1 Exercises
 ---------------

-1.What is the problem with this plot?
+### 1. What is the problem with this plot?
 How could you improve it?

 ``` r
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy)) +